ibm-build-lab/SingleStoreDB-Workshop/lab1/README.md

-# Lab2 - SQL Codegen
+# Lab1 - RAG Pattern

 ### How to use this notebook